Track3/blog/README.md

 **TL;DR** Yes.

-* Feel free to do so as it's MIT licensed.
+* Feel free to do so as it's MPL licensed.
+You can do whatever you want under the MPLv2 license.
 * It's not recommended since everything was initially designed for my personal use, adapting it to suit your specific use case may require significant effort.
 * Please remove all of my personal information and my commit history before put your website to production.
 * It'll be highly appreciated if you could leave a link to this repo or my blog at your website. ❤️